ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

    If the configuration contains a ``metadata`` key, the contents will be added as metadata of the created nodes, if the provider supports it.

+To see the supported values fore each option, run:

+.. prompt:: bash $

+   admin/run-acceptance-tests --help

 Vagrant